Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

     - this is preventing "save settings"
 - ✅ - Fix after i search for a project and i go in settings, and then click save settings.
 Once i return to the main window, i want to be able to see my last search results, thus search entry needs to be populated correctly, and the correct items i search need to be shown in project tree
 - ✅ - organize code, multiple, SCROLL_SPEED_MAPPING

+- ✅ - First run window, make FL installation path text selectable, also in settings
+- ✅ - Let FLP projects folder be shown underneath each other
+- ✅ - Enable check, on save settings, mandatory fields must be filled in, Output folder, FLP projects folder, FL studio path.
+Check before saving current to ini file, that way you still auto set paths for user
+- ✅ - Need to clear search entry after projects are synced
+    - Disbaled, search stays

+- ✅ - Package app
+- ✅ - Test on other machine
+- ✅ - Add settings functionality, save and get values from ini file
+- ✅ - Open about section, until able to fix frame being white

+## **Settings**
+#### General
+#### Items to have
+- ✅ - Set output folder
+- ✅ - Set input folder (Multiple, if not in same location)
+- Launch at system startup
+- ✅ -  Project_Order_By, toggle name or date

+#### Advanced
+- ✅ -  Set FL_Studio_Path ( Write function to find on own, but make editable)
+- Set Processor_Type
+- ❌ - Toggle, enable auto export all projects you worked on today
+    - No need to build this.
+Users can just click recent projects
+- ✅ - Enable Set output folder sub folder, User can name the sub folder within subfolder where they want to export songs
+- ✅ - User can set mouse scroll speed 4 speeds.
+Normal, 2X, 3X, 5X

+- ✅ - Make advanced closable (default)
+- Add change font size for projects and selected projects (padding must also be changed in background)

 ## **Search**
 - ✅ - Search input field, text should only show project in left side, and should open the folder if in sub folder